bd2kccd/ccd-oauth2/README.md

-# ccd-security-oauth2
+# ccd-oauth2
-A security module for CCD applications using OAuth 2.0
+An OAuth 2.0 module for CCD applications

 ###Dependencies
 ccd-db